earino/fast_sample/README.md

 a chintzy CSV generator, but it would be wrong and would handle weird stuff incorrectly (like embedded newlines.)

+If you need help installing Perl modules (because you want to use the dbf file capabilities of fast\_sample), check out the "how do I install perl modules" documentation available [here](http://www.cpan.org/modules/INSTALL.html).

 # INSTALLATION

 ## Mac and Linux